 The bill would establish new compensation rates, subject to appropriations, for certain elected officials.
 The new compensation would be tied to the salary of a member of the U.S. Congress, not in a leadership role (congressional salary), which is currently \$174,000, minus a certain percentage depending on the office.
-Percentages and salary information would be as follows:
+Percentages and salary information would be as follows [Note: Salary amounts were obtained from the Congressional Research Service report Congressional Salaries and Allowances: In Brief, updated December 16, 2022]:

-- The Governor's salary would be equal to 100 percent of the congressional salary (\$174,000); - The Lieutenant Governor's salary would be equal to 25 percent of the congressional salary (\$43,000); - The Attorney General's salary would be equal to 2.5 percent less than the congressional salary (\$169,650); and - The salaries of the Secretary of State, State Treasurer, and Commissioner of Insurance would be equal to 7.5 percent less than the congressional salary (\$160,950).
+- The Governor's salary would be equal to 100 percent of the congressional salary (\$174,000); - The Lieutenant Governor's salary would be equal to 25 percent of the congressional salary (\$43,000); - The Attorney General's salary would be equal to 2.5 percent less than the congressional salary (\$169,650); and - The Secretary of State, State Treasurer, and Commissioner of Insurance's salaries would be equal to 7.5 percent less than the congressional salary (\$160,950).